HST means Hypertrophy Specific Training and emerged from research in the field of muscle cell stimulation and the mechanisms of cell hypertrophy.

 - Each muscle is trained at least 3 times a week

 In classical HST, a macrocycle takes 6-8 weeks and is subdivided into 3 microcycles.
-There is also a maximum strength test and the deconditioning phase (deload phase).
+It also includes a maximum strength test and the deconditioning phase (deload phase).

 - 1st microcycle (2 weeks): 15 reps 2 sets